google/go-tika/CONTRIBUTING.md

 ## Contributor License Agreement

-Contributions to this project must be accompanied by a Contributor License Agreement.
+Contributions to this project must be accompanied by a Contributor License Agreement (CLA).
 You (or your employer) retain the copyright to your contribution, this simply gives us permission to use and redistribute your contributions as part of the project.
 Head over to <https://cla.developers.google.com/> to see your current agreements on file or to sign a new one.